MicrosoftDocs/win32/desktop-src/wiaaut/-wiaaut-deviceinfos.md

 ---
 title: DeviceInfos object
 description: Contains a collection of all the imaging devices currently connected to the computer.
-For details on accessing the DeviceInfos object, see the DeviceInfos (DeviceManager) property on the DeviceManager object. ms.assetid: '05cf6e48-5c3c-4d80-9d2e-f3701f3d93e4'
+For details on accessing the DeviceInfos object, see the DeviceInfos (DeviceManager) property on the DeviceManager object. ms.assetid: 05cf6e48-5c3c-4d80-9d2e-f3701f3d93e4
+keywords:
+- DeviceInfos object WIA Automation
-keywords: ["DeviceInfos object WIA Automation", "DeviceInfos object WIA Automation , described"]
+- DeviceInfos object WIA Automation , described
 topic_type:
 - apiref
 api_name: